Vincent-Lz-Zhang/iWedding/README.md

 # iWedding
-iWedding is a drawing board app particularly designed to run big-size touch-enabled screen, powered with Flash and AIR.
+iWedding is a drawing board app particularly designed to run on big-size touch-enabled screen, powered with Flash and AIR.

 For a demo, please refer to: